 CODE OFFENSE 27.DM Engages in conduct that contains the elements of assault causing bodily injury under Texas Penal Code 22.01(a) (1) against a school district employee or volunteer.
 28.DN Engages in conduct that contains the elements of assault causing bodily injury under Texas Penal Code 22.01(a) (1) against someone other than a school district employee or volunteer.
 28.DO Repeatedly engages in conduct containing the elements of assault without bodily injury under Texas Penal Code 22.01(a)(2) or 22.01(a)(3).
-62. DP Sells, gives, or delivers to another person, or possesses, uses, or is under the influence of marijuana, tetrahydrocannabinol (THC).
-Possesses, uses, gives, or delivers to another person an e-cigarette or any component, part or access defined by Section 161.081 Health and Safety Code.
-05.DQ Sells, gives, or delivers to another person an alcoholic beverage; commits a serious act or offense while un the influence of alcohol; or possesses, uses, or is under the influence of alcohol, if the conduct is not punishas as a felony offense (School-related felony alcohol offenses are addressed in the Expulsion section.)
+04.DP Sells, gives, or delivers to another person, or possesses, uses, or is under the influence of marijuana, a controlled substance, a synthetic drug, or a dangerous drug in an amount not constituting a felony offense.
+A student with a valid prescription for low-THC cannabis as authorized by Chapter 487 of the Health and Safety Code does not violate this provision.
+(School-related felony drug offenses are addressed in the Expulsion section.)
+(See Glossary for "under the influence.")
+05.DQ Sells, gives, or delivers to another person an alcoholic beverage; commits a serious act or offense while under the influence of alcohol; or possesses, uses, or is under the influence of alcohol, if the conduct is not punishable as a felony offense (School-related felony alcohol offenses are addressed in the Expulsion section.)
 06.DR Engages in conduct that contains the elements of an offense relating to abusable glue or paint or relating to abusable volatile chemicals.
 07.DS Engages in conduct that contains the elements of the offense of public lewdness (see Glossary) or indecent exposure.
 02.DT Engages in conduct that is punishable as a felony.
 Felony conduct may include, but not be limited to, criminal mischief and/or graffiti, and/or coercing, soliciting, or inducing gang membership (see Glossary).
 08.DU Except when punishable as a Level IV offense, engages in conduct that contains the elements of the offense of retaliation against any school employee or volunteer on or off school property.
 60.HA Engages in conduct that contains the elements of an offense of harassment against an employee under Penal Code 42.07 (a)(1), (2), (3), or (7).
 See Glossary under the definition for Harassment.
 61.FK Engages in bullying (as defined by Section 37.0832, Education Code; see Glossary) that encourages a student to commit or attempt to commit suicide.
 61.FL Incites violence against a student through group bullying (as defined by Section 37.0832, Education Code; see Glossary).
-61.FM Releases or threatens to release intimate visual material of a minor or a student who is 18 years of age o older without the student's consent.
+61.FM Releases or threatens to release intimate visual material of a minor or a student who is 18 years of age or older without the student's consent.